-Pelvic girdle pain (PGP) is a condition that affects around 3% of women in pregnancy and/or after the birth.
+Pelvic girdle pain (PGP) is a condition that affects around 3% of women when they are pregnant and/or after the birth.
 It was formerly called symphysis pubis dysfunction (SPD) but is now being referred to as PGP.
-They are both the same condition and there is no difference between the two.
+They are both the same condition, which causes hip pain in pregnancy and there is no difference between the two.
 However this has been a fairly recent change and symphysis pubis dysfunction or SPD is still commonly used and may be the name you come across when you visit your GP or attend for antenatal care.

 The symptoms can include mild, moderate or severe pain in the pubic bone area as well as pain in the hips, groin, lower abdomen, buttocks, lower back or inner thighs.

-Standing and walking, turning over in bed and any movement that involves separating the legs, such as walking up stairs, getting in and out of the bath or car, can be very painful.
+Standing and walking, turning over in bed and any movement that involves separating the legs, such as walking up stairs, getting in and out of the bath or car, can cause pelvic pain during pregnancy.
 Sometimes a clicking sensation can be felt or heard.

 The condition is usually diagnosed by its symptoms and by a thorough assessment of the pelvic joints and spine (which can include an ultrasound scan).
 Your healthcare team will be able to refer you to a specialist physiotherapist.
 Getting diagnosed as early as possible can help to keep the pain to a minimum and avoid long-term discomfort.